BlockchainCommons/SmartCustody/Docs/Case-Study-Sparrow.md

 * Sparrow can import BIP32 master keys and BIP39 mnemonic words.
 * Sparrow supports several UR types.
 * Sparrow code is [open source](https://github.com/sparrowwallet/sparrow).

-**Cons:**

-* Export features are limited and don't include mnemonic words, SSKR, or other methods for movement of keys or seeds.

 ### Other Scenarios